 - There’s an explicit issue with your data.

-- The data has failed to process within one hour.
+- The data has failed to process within one hour (two hours for MBTiles files).

 If there is an explicit issue with your data, you will receive a descriptive error message when the upload fails.
 Each message includes an error code that is described in full below.
 If your upload times out, read through the troubleshooting recommendations below.